cucumber/gherkin/dart/README.md

 dart run bin/gherkin.dart [options] <paths...>
 ```

-Once the package is activated (`dart pub global activate gherkin`), the same
+Once the package is activated (`dart pub global activate cucumber_gherkin`), the same
 binary is available as the `gherkin` executable.

 Options: